UK households to be given £200 rebates on energy bills under Treasury plans

 The Treasury dismissed the reports as “speculation” and declined to comment further.

-Energy suppliers welcomed the reports but said they were "disappointed" with the scale of financial support.
+Energy suppliers welcomed the news but pointed out that the level of financial support was less than had been hoped for.

+A spokesperson for Octopus Energy said spreading the increased costs over several years and supporting every household would be a “great move”.

-"We were hoping for more money to be taken off bills but we haven't yet been given details of how it will be implemented.
-It all depends on implementations," said a spokesperson for Octopus Energy.
+“We were hoping for more money to be taken off bills but we haven’t yet been given details of how it will be implemented.
+It all depends on implementation.”

 Suppliers will expect to eventually recover the money they borrow from their customers and bills will need to rise further if wholesale prices do not begin to decrease.